nskilton1993/Interplanetary-Food-Distribution-Simulation/README.md

 This is a multitasked Ada simulation designed to model an interplanetary food distribution system.
 It features dynamically defined food generators, multiple points of sale (POS), and a centralized warehouse (GateKeeper) that stores food packets in a **sorted linear list** using custom-built data structures.
 The simulation includes **binary search, dynamic insertion/deletion, and real-time task scheduling**, offering a rich demonstration of data structures in a concurrent setting.

+## Running the program
+Program runs from command promt, best to save the output.
+Download the file
+copy the lines below in command promt

+cd downloads
+productdistributionmain.exe >> output.txt

+program will run for ~40 sec.

 ---

 ## 🎯 Objective